-Decorating workers paint and coat a wide range of products, including cars and jewelry.
+A decorating worker is someone who paints and coats a wide range of products, including cars and jewelry.
 Decorating workers typically wear masks or respirators, and they often must stand for long periods.
 When using a spray gun, they may have to bend, stoop, or crouch in uncomfortable positions to reach different parts of the products.

 Millions of items are covered by paint, plastic, varnish, or some other type of coating.
 Painting or coating is used to make a product more attractive or protect it from the elements.
 The paint finish on an automobile, for example, makes the vehicle more attractive and provides protection from corrosion.
 Some responsibilities of a decorating worker include: